-This Lego Creator Expert Roller Coaster garnered the prestigious 2019 Toy of the Year Award by The Toy Association.
+This Lego Creator Expert Roller Coaster garnered the prestigious 2019 Toy of the Year Award by The Toy Association in the “Playset of the Year” category.
 Who wouldn’t be excited about this giant fully functioning Roller Coaster that is equipped with working chain-lift model and packed with authentic details!
 This building kit measures over 20in (53cm) high, 34in (88cm) wide and 16in (41cm) deep.
 It comes with 4121 pieces including 2 trains with 3 cars each train, 11 mini-figures including riders, ride attendants, spectators, smoothie stand and a cotton candy cart.
 The structure has big dips and 3 train track levels for an exciting ride.

 Chain-lift can be cranked manually to lift the trains up and gravity pulls them down.
 For a more tireless play, you can motorize it by upgrading the set with the Lego Functions M-Motor and LEGO Power Functions AAA Battery Box, which are sold separately.
 If you’re in for more realistic play, upgrade it further with Lego Boost creative Toolbox to add movement sensor and realistic sound effects, where you can program the movement of the trains using your smart phone device and when they reach the right point, cheerful sounds of the excited riders will come out of your smart phone.

 - Offers a tireless, realistic play with authentic details on top of the creative and challenging building experience

 - Compatible with LEGO construction toys and LEGO building blocks for more creative play

 - Building Instruction manual is well-written and clear to understand

 - Very expensive, costs a lot more in Amazon website (some sellers) than Lego website on the same item